In 1976 someone suggested I knock off one "J" and that would change my life.

 I was soon posted to the first Jet Squadron of RPAF.
 This was a great honour to fly the “Super-marine Attacker", a euphemism for a flying coffin, which proved a great asset when the PAF switched to the USAF Saber jet.

 The F-86 was like a piece of cake to fly after the attacker.
 My life with the No.11 Attacker squadron will be elaborated in my book, “Flight of the Falcon”, which is due for release in the spring of ’09.

-Currently, I am retired and living in Islamabad with my children and grand-children by my side who are all left with my history to carry forth.
+Currently, I am retired and living in Islamabad with my family and grand-children by my side who are all left with my history to carry forth.

 *Don't be surprised by the CDA board in Islamabad , in shear ignorance of history and the odious role of Ipi, who have honoured him with mega avenue.